 The conversation about racial bias taking place in America right now isn’t really a conversation.
 It’s more of a shouting match.
 And there’s a reason for that: The idea of racial bias inflames long-standing social tensions and the insecurities of white people who’d prefer to believe that they’re playing on a level field.
 Both research and history indicate that this isn’t so.
-And both research and history indicate that talking to children, specifically young children, about racism and racial bias can help them better contextualize not only the news cycle – all those weird words they hear dripping from the television – but also the experience of existing in a less than perfect union.
+And both research and history indicate that talking to children, specifically young children, about racism and racial bias can help them better contextualize not only current events – all those weird words they hear dripping from the television – but also the experience of existing in a less than perfect union.

 “It is essential that all parents speak to their children about race, the importance of compassion, and empathy to truly make this world a better place for us all,” explains developmental and behavioral expert and American Academy of Pediatric fellow Dr. Eboni Hollier.
 “We should not pretend that racism does not exist.”